The Inner City Dart League (ICDL)

 • The captain for the team requesting the reschedule MUST contact the opposing team’s captain by telephone AND by e-mail by no later than 8 p.m. on the Thursday prior to the scheduled match.

-• The League Master must be contacted by telephone AND receive a courtesy copy e-mail from the captain asking to reschedule the match by no later than 8 p.m. on the Thursday prior to the scheduled match.
+• The League Coordinators must be contacted by telephone AND receive a courtesy copy e-mail from the captain asking to reschedule the match by no later than 8 p.m. on the Thursday prior to the scheduled match.

-If ALL of these conditions are not met, the non-mandatory rescheduling criteria will be implemented.
+• If ALL of these conditions are not met, the non-mandatory rescheduling criteria will be implemented.

 Non-Mandatory Rescheduling